-In the case of non-individual insiders

-- •The individuals who were in possession of such unpublished price sensitive information were different from the individuals taking trading decisions and - •Such decision-making individuals were not in possession of such unpublished price sensitive information when they took the decision to trade; and - •Appropriate and adequate arrangements were in place to ensure that these regulations are not violated and no unpublished price sensitive information was communicated by the individuals - Possessing the information to the individuals taking trading decisions and there is no evidence of such arrangements having been breached;

-The trades were pursuant to a trading plan set up in accordance these regulations.
+- (iii) the transaction in question was carried out pursuant to a statutory or regulatory obligation to carry out a bona fide transaction. - (iv) the transaction in question was undertaken pursuant to the exercise of stock options in respect of which the exercise price was pre-determined in compliance with applicable regulations. - (v) in the case of non-individual insiders: - - (a) the individuals who were in possession of such unpublished price sensitive information were different from the individuals taking trading decisions and such decision-making individuals were not in possession of such unpublished price sensitive information when they took the decision to trade; and - (b) appropriate and adequate arrangements were in place to ensure that these regulations are not violated and no unpublished price sensitive information was communicated by the individuals possessing the information to the individuals taking trading decisions and there is no evidence of such arrangements having been breached; - (vi) the trades were pursuant to a trading plan set up in accordance with regulation 5.

-Note: In the case of connected persons, the onus of establishing, that they were not in possession of unpublished price sensitive information, shall be on such connected persons and in other cases, the onus would be on SEBI.
-SEBI may specify such standards and requirements, from time to time, as it may deem necessary for the purpose of these regulations.
+In the case of connected persons the onus of establishing, that they were not in possession of unpublished price sensitive information, shall be on such connected persons and in other cases, the onus would be on the SEBI.

+The SEBI may specify such standards and requirements, from time to time, as it may deem necessary for the purpose of these regulations.